Safeguarding and Promoting the Welfare of Our Children

 We pride ourselves in developing and maintaining exceptionally strong partnerships with our families.
 We have in-depth knowledge about our community, and ensure that our support and actions are proactive, prompt and in line with what our children and families need.

-Our Safeguarding Governor has a professional background which ensures rigour around questioning practice and impact.
+Our Safeguarding Governors have a professional background which ensures rigour around questioning practice and impact.
 Our safeguarding practice and process are agenda items on our termly Full Governing Body meetings

 Members of the Pastoral Team play an active role in supporting our families and children.
 They support and work alongside families in addressing pastoral concerns that impact the families' well-being and development.